AntelopeLCA/antelopelca.github.io/guidebook/quickstart.md

 ---
 layout: page
 title: Antelope Quickstart
-permalink: /guidebook/quickstart
+permalink: /guidebook-quickstart
 ---

-# Quick Start Guide
-Antelope can be [installed]({% link installation.md %}) directly from `pip` and operated either with cloud-based or local data.
+Antelope can be [installed]({% link guidebook/installation.md %}) directly from `pip` and operated either with cloud-based or local data.
 This page gives instructions on how to:
  - Start up a local catalog
  - obtain resources from the cloud
  - obtain resources from local files